inspiretravel/bots-splunk/BOTSv1/README.md

 Ans: 192.168.250.100

 ## Question 201:
-Amongst the Suricata signatures that detected the Cerber malware, which one alerted the fewest number of times?
+Among the Suricata signatures that detected the Cerber malware, which one alerted the fewest number of times?

 ```
 index=”botsv1" sourcetype=”suricata” *cerber*
 ```
-Get the hint from the signautre id and keep looking.
+Get the hint from the field signautre id and keep looking.

 ![Alt image](https://github.com/inspiretravel/bots-splunk/blob/main/BOTSv1/images_s2/202.jpg?raw=true)